- share risks between customers

 - Investment return-sharing structures in a pension-saving setting.
 There have been many structures examined in the academic literature.
 Some of them are stylisations of country-typical participating policies but others are quite unique.
 The structures and our understanding of them will be discussed.

-The latest scientific research will be covered for both topics, including new research for the ARC project.
-There will be several opportunities for networking and discussion of the topics throughout the morning workshop.
+The latest scientific research was covered for both topics, including new research for the ARC project.

 ARC Sessional Research Event: Self-selection and risk sharing in a modern world of life-long annuities